 - ensuring that the baby’s mouth is latched over the whole nipple

 GER may cause frequent, uncomfortable hiccups.
-A baby may have GER if they also:
+A baby

 - cry more often than usual, particularly around feedings

 - arch their back excessively during or after feedings